 Standard tents are fine if you are bugging out by car AND everything goes according to plan.
 But what if your survival vehicle breaks down and you have to set off on foot?

 Or EMP blasts renders your car useless.
 Or any number of things which would make your car useless.
-Thus, it is really important that you have a lightweight tent for survival!
+Thus, it is really important that you have a portable tent for survival!

 Compared to tube tents and tarp tents, lightweight tents (also called backpacking tents) offer a lot more protection.
 They can be completely sealed off against rain, wind, and critters.
 They usually have venting, so you don’t have to worry about condensation either.

-Most lightweight tents are suitable for 3 seasons.
-You will have a hard time finding a lightweight tent which is 4-season because those tents require thicker (and thus heavier) materials.
+Most are suitable for 3 seasons.
+You will have a hard time finding a one which is 4-season because those tents require thicker (and thus heavier) materials.